(201) 391-9000, ext. 2502

 Fax: (201) 391-3841

 Welcome to the Montvale Public School Medical Information page.
-Mrs. Meghan Dugan and Mrs. Diane Donovan, the school nurses in the Montvale Public Schools, work in collaboration with Dr. Mark Mandel, the school physician.
+The school nurses in the Montvale Public Schools, work in collaboration with Dr. Mark Mandel, the school physician.

 If your child will be absent, please contact the nurse before 9:00 AM on the day of absence (contact information is above).